103 - Fix or Repair XP if it is not booting (using the XP Recovery Console)

 Do not hit enter to choose a different keyboard as the dll file may not be present - just allow the keyboard selection prompt to timeout.

-is usually the choice that you want, so type 1
+The entry above is usually the choice that you want, so type 1

 Usually no Administrator password is required (just hit [Enter]).